-The TPP riboswitch family containing pockets from 16 distinct PDB entries, obtained a low consensus score of 12.5% with the majority of the pockets predicted as less druggable (Table S2).
+The TPP riboswitch family which contained pockets from 16 distinct PDB entries obtained a low consensus score of 12.5% with the majority of the pockets predicted as less druggable (Table S2).
 Superimposing the pockets, it became evident that there is some plasticity in the binding sites (Figure 5c).
-One guanine residue (G72 in the E. coli TPP riboswitch) can adopt several conformations depending on the bound ligand leading to considerably differentsuperligands (Figure 5a and b).
-Consequently, the pockets differ in compactness (fr\buried\sl\atoms, sl\bs\r) and solvent exposure (exp\sl\sa).
-Some of the binding site conformations were predicted to be druggable and others less druggable (Figure 5C).
-No distinct pattern emerged of which conformation was favored but it became evident that a position which hindered the size of the superligand was unfavorable.
+One guanine residue (G72 in the E. coli TPP riboswitch) can adopt several conformations depending on the bound ligand leading to considerably different superligands (Figure 5a and b).
+Consequently, the pockets differ in compactness ( $fr\buried\sl\atoms, sl\bs\r$ ) and solvent exposure ( $exp\sl\sa$ ) leading to different prediction outcomes.
+However, based on the structures and the affinity of the bound ligands, both binding sites appear to be druggable.